alstj0606/Silver-Lining/README.md

 #### (1) Age Group Identification and Customized Kiosk UI through Facial Recognition

-   - The kiosk, using its built-in camera, takes a photo of the kiosk user and estimates the user's age from the photo.
+   - The kiosk takes a photo of the kiosk user using a browser webcam and estimates the user's age from the photo.

    - Depending on whether the estimated age indicates an older user or a younger user, the kiosk order UI will be customized accordingly.